samfearn/ymbmweb/_articles/collecting_data_using_toys.md

 <br>Child: ***"The black one is long, I can stand it up, I will put more bricks up high like a tower."***
 <br>Child: ***When it goes really really fast it crashes at the bottom."***

 The child could rank or record the car speeds and angles.
 Then they could plot these on a graph to find that the smaller the angle (of the top of the ramp with the vertical), the faster the car moves down the ramp.
+To read more about recording data when playing with ramps see our [Ramp Play booklet]({{site.baseulr}}/ramp_play/).

 </details>
 <p></p>